Follower system¶

 For adding any followers other than chompy, here's how this process goes:

-• As mentioned earlier, if the map is TestRoom, AddFollower is called for each instance.extrafollowers as the id and null as the caller so every follower the player has is allowed
+TestRoom, AddFollower is called for each instance.extrafollowersas the id and null as the caller so every follower the player has is allowed - Otherwise, only the ones present in

-• If the follower's animid is Maki, its ccol gets a height of 3.0 and a center of (0.0, 1.5, 0.0)
+Maki, itsccolgets a height of 3.0 and a center of (0.0, 1.5, 0.0) - The follower's

-• chompy's onground is set to false (this is to force an animation update)
+ongroundis set to false (this is to force an animation update)

-Issues with followers's tempfollowerid
+Issues with followers's tempfollowerid¶

 An entity's tempfollowerid field is intended to express the index of the follower in the map's tempfollowers array.
-It tracked purely for EntityControl to perform anti z fighting measures during the Follow logic when the player is flying.
+It is tracked purely for EntityControl to perform anti z fighting measures during the Follow logic when the player is flying.

-The problem is this isn't always assigned correctly because MainManager.AddFollower doesn't do this so it relies on the caller to do it and not all callers do it correctly.
+The problem is this isn't always assigned correctly because AddFollower doesn't do this so it relies on the caller to do it and not all callers do it correctly.
 In the case of the TestRoom map, it's not assigned at all so z figthing can happen when the player is flying still.

 More confusingly however is the normal case of adding followers other than chompy: in this case, MapControl incorrectly sets the follower's tempfollowerid to the index of the matching animid found in canfollowID.
 The problem is canfollowID's order isn't guaranteed by this point to give matching indexes because an unknown amount of followers might not have existed in instance.extrafollowers.
 What this means is that it's possible that 2 followers ends up with the same tempfollowerid which would cause them to z fight when the player is flying.
 Whether or not this can happen depends very specifically on the order of canfollowID as specified in the map's prefab (after AreaSpecific modified it if needed) and which specific animids are present in instance.extrafollowers.

-Issue regarding follower order consistency
+Issue regarding follower order consistency¶

 There's another different issue the follower system has, but it's more a design issue than a programming mistake: the order followers are in can change between the moment the follower is added and the next map load.